Skip to main content

 Running has become a space for remembering

 In September, I ran the Great North Run in 2 hours 15 minutes.
 I eased off a bit over Christmas, but from January I properly got back into training.
-I’m now running up to 15 miles and every run gives me time to think.

 This year is particularly emotional.
 I’m getting married just a couple of months after the marathon.
 Knowing Dad won’t be there is something that weighs heavily on me.
 But training has given me time to reflect to keep him involved in this chapter of my life.